-1. Sharing personal feelings, intimate pictures.
-Intimacy is letting another person know about very deep parts of yourself which exist on many different levels.
+1. Sharing personal feelings Intimacy is letting another person know about very deep parts of yourself which exist on many different levels.
 Your intimacy door should be open only to your husband, wife or committed partner.
 Of course, sharing with family and friends who care and love you is legitimate.
 Doing so should be a natural byproduct of a healthy and ongoing loving relationship with your husband, wife or partner, but there are still boundaries.
 Read the article Diamonds For My Lover! to learn how destructive it is to one's marriage to give presents to one's lover.

-4. Giving gifts or money.
-Giving gifts is a symbolic gesture of affection and care.
+4. Giving gifts or money Giving gifts is a symbolic gesture of affection and caring.
 Giving a gift to an illegitimate partner is an invitation to step beyond the appropriate boundaries that protect your primary relationship.

-7. Arranging to meet when out-of-town.
-Secluding oneself when out of town with another person of the opposite gender is like combining fire and gasoline — you know what is going to happen.
+7. Arranging to meet when out-of-town Secluding oneself when out of town with a person of the opposite gender is like combining fire and gasoline — you know what is going to happen.
 Once such a meeting has been arranged, the outcome is already known.
 You are now on a slippery slope into the embrace of infidelity.

 Protect your most valuable asset, your committed relationship and your family.
 Remain loyal and faithful to your initial and legitimate partner.
 To do otherwise, is relationship suicidal.